raghav20232023/raghav20232023/README.md

 # 👋 Welcome!

-Hello there! 👋 I'm Raghav Agrawal, a passionate computer science programmer with a love for data structures and algorithms.
-I specialize in using Java and Python to craft efficient and elegant solutions to complex problems.
+Hello there! 👋 I'm Raghav Agrawal, a passionate computer science programmer with a love for contributing to open source and data structures and algorithms.
+I specialize in using Python and Java to craft efficient and elegant solutions to complex problems.
 Welcome to my corner of the coding universe! 🌐

 🚀 About Me

 ![image](https://github.com/raghav20232023/raghav20232023/assets/153320363/6b861087-f603-4b7f-82ed-3d4f5c59f1db)

-🔍 Exploring the Depths: I'm on a continuous journey of exploring and mastering the intricacies of data structures and algorithms.
+🔍 Exploring the Depths: I'm on a continuous journey of exploring and mastering the intricacies of open source and data structures and algorithms.
-💻 Languages of Choice: Proficient in Java and Python, I leverage these languages to build robust and scalable solutions.
+💻 Languages of Choice: Proficient in Python and Java, I leverage these languages to build robust and scalable solutions.
 🌟 Passionate Coder: I thrive on the challenges of coding and find joy in creating solutions that make a difference.
 📚 Continuous Learner: The tech world evolves rapidly, and I'm committed to staying on the cutting edge by constantly learning and adapting.